singe/contun.pl/README.md

 # contun.pl - Concurrent Tunnel

-contun is a set of Perl scripts to help establish a network tunnel from one host to another in situations when the host that can access the target service cannot bind any ports externaly and must connect out (like a reverse shell).
+contun is a set of Perl scripts (or go binaries too) to help establish a network tunnel from one host to another in situations when the host that can access the target service cannot bind any ports externaly and must connect out (like a reverse shell).
 The isolated bastion host that has access to the private network makes a connection to a jump box the attacker can access.
 The jump box will have a port available that can be forwarded to the private network. `contun` supports either one to one port forwwards in direct mode or can act as a reverse SOCKS5 proxy in socks mode.

 Here's a simple diagram (with multiple dashes indicating cross-host comms)